Fairground, St. Louis

 Fairground is a neighborhood of St. Louis, Missouri.
-The neighborhood's boundaries are defined as Glasgow Avenue on the east, west and North Florissant Avenues on the north, Warne on the west, and Fairground Park and Natural Bridge Avenue on the south.
+The neighborhood's boundaries are defined as Glasgow Avenue on the east, North Florissant Avenues on the north, Warne on the west, and Fairground Park and Natural Bridge Avenue on the south.

 Demographics

 In 2020 Fairground's racial makeup was 93.7% Black, 2.8% White, 0.4% Native American, 2.2% Two or More Races, and 1.0% Some Other Race.
 0.9% of the population was of Hispanic or Latino origin.